How to Choose the Best Fly Rod for Pacific Salmon

-The Northwestern US, Northern Coast of Canada, state of Alaska, and parts of South America offer the opportunity to target 5 species of Pacific Salmon with a fly rod.
-Salmon are known for their commercial fishing value, but they also put up a great fight on a fly rod.
-After spending months guiding in Alaska, I'm familiar with the nuances of choosing a fly rod for the different species of Pacific Salmon.
-It can be tricky.
-No one fly rod setup is optimal for all 5 species, so I'm here to provide tips, techniques, and fly rod recommendations for each species individually.
+The Northwestern US, Canada, the state of Alaska, and parts of South America offer the opportunity to target 5 species of Pacific Salmon with a fly rod.
+Pacific Salmon are known for their commercial fishing value, but they also put up a great fight on a fly rod.
+After spending months guiding in Alaska, I've become familiar with the nuances of choosing a fly rod for the different species of Pacific Salmon.
+It can be tricky and no one fly rod setup is optimal for all 5 species, so I'm here to provide tips, techniques, and fly rod recommendations for each species individually.

 The King Salmon (Chinook Salmon) is perhaps the most popular of the 5 species.
 King Salmon can grow up to 80 lbs and are typically caught by swinging streamers.
 If you’ve never fished for Kings, imagine an 80lb fish on the swing… ‘Toto, I have a feeling we’re not in Colorado anymore’.
 But seriously, these fish are massive and massively fun to catch on a fly rod.